 “Managing emotional and physical stress is also very important,” says Rao.
 “Adequate sleep and rest are key components in this regard.”
 While Doraiswamy notes that stress is not a direct cause of Alzheimer’s, it can put one at greater risk of depression or post traumatic stress syndrome, which could make the brain more vulnerable to Alzheimer’s.
 “This again,” he cautions, “is still not fully proven.”
 Recommended ways to deal with stress: leisure activities, meditation, exercise, family interaction and socialization.

 Drug treatment options

-To date, four drugs have been approved by the Food and Drug Administration for treatment of Alzheimers, according to the National Alzheimer’s Foundation:• donepezil hydrochloride (Aricept), approved for all stages of Alzheimer’s;
+To date, four drugs have been approved by the Food and Drug Administration for treatment of Alzheimer’s, according to the National Alzheimer’s Foundation:• donepezil hydrochloride (Aricept), approved for all stages of Alzheimer’s;

 • rivastigmine (Exelon), approved in pill and patch form for mild to moderate cases;

 • galantamine hydrobromide (Razadyne), approved for mild to moderate cases; and

 • memantine HCI (Namenda) for the treatment of moderate to severe Alzheimer’s disease.

 “Trials of about a dozen other medications targeting the build-up of plaques in the last two years have all been negative, suggesting that we still really don’t fully understand what causes” Alzheimer’s, says Doraiswamy, who notes his ties to the industry in the form of grants received and playing an advisory role, in addition to owning stock in companies involved in the field.